Linaro/website/_posts/2013/02/2013-02-05-update-android-kernel-tools.markdown

 ---
 author: yongqin.liu
+categories:
+- blog
-date: 2013-02-05 02:53:36+00:00
+date: 2013-02-05 02:53:36
+description: With the kernel update tools provided by the Linaro Android team, users and developers can now update the kernel related files easily by using a few simple commands.
 layout: post
 link: https://www.linaro.org/blog/android-blog/update-android-kernel-tools/
 slug: update-android-kernel-tools
-title: An Easy Way to Update Android Kernel Related Files Without Getting the sdcard Out
-wordpress_id: 2231
-categories:
-- blog
 tags:
 - Android
 - android
 - kernel
 - Linaro
 - tools
+title: An Easy Way to Update Android Kernel Related Files Without Getting the sdcard Out
+wordpress_id: 2231
 ---

 Do you feel it's difficult or complicated to update kernel related files for a running Android device?